 Leave your phone at your desk, forget about the project, and go for a walk.
 Whether you realize it or not, your mind is always problem-solving.
 Incubating.
 Your subconscious is working through thousands of potential solutions without you doing a thing.
 And the rhythm of your feet, that natural pat-pat cadence, is stimulating and shaping your thoughts.

 Unlike a high intensity workout, walking is a leisurely exercise, one that does not require all of your attention.
 This allows your mind to wander as you take a stroll around the neighborhood.
 This in-between space -- when you are somewhat occupied with something but free to let your brain wander -- is when some of the best creative ideas are born.

 You’ll engage more meaningfully with the world around you

-It’s chilly.
-It gets dark early.
-It’s challenging to see friends.
-We’re now entering month eleven of this global pandemic.
+While many of people have received the COVID-19 vaccine, many people are still working from home and social distancing.
 It’s easier than ever to spend full, hermit-like days inside our homes, at our laptops, surrounded by screens.

 Walking is a way to stay grounded, to see and appreciate the real world around us.
-To smell the crisp winter air and the scent of smoky firewood from our neighbors’ homes.
+To smell the spring air and the scent of blooming flowers from our neighbors’ yards.
 It ignites our imaginations, engages our senses, and reminds us, frankly, that other human beings exist outside our Zoom calls.
-It reminds us that we’re part of a community and brighter days lie ahead.

 As always, if you have any questions about your Friday health plan, services, or benefits, please reach out to our friendly customer service team at this link here.